ergonlogic/ansible-role-cloud/README.md

         - ergonlogic.cloud
         - ...

-Alternatively, you can keep VM definitions in a separate file, like so:

-    # File: hosts/localhost.yml

-    - hosts: localhost
-      vars_files:
-        - ../cloud.yml
-      vars:
-        ...
-      roles:
-        - ...
-        - ergonlogic.cloud
-        - ...

-    # File: ./cloud.yml
-    cloud:
-      linode:
-        test1:
-          plan: 1          # Linode 1024
-          datacenter: 2    # Dallas, TX
-          distro: 124      # ubuntu/trusty
-          state: "running"
-        test2: {}          # Use defaults.
-        ...

 TODO
 ----

 * Add (and test) sanity check that:
   * Two or more linodes don't share a human-readable name (could cause undefined behaviour)
-* Emit warning if linodes exist that are not defined in the manifest
+* Emit warning if Linode VMs exist that are not defined in the manifest
 * Add more specific checks when testing linode creation (size, distro, etc.)
+* Test hostname and domain functionality
+* Add reverse DNS setup.

 License
 -------

-MIT / BSD
+GPLv3 or later

 Author Information
 ------------------